 1Mahl / Test:[es] H:[err] Joann Burian Gold / und Perlsticker H: Bartholomæ / Tubois bürg[erlicher] goldspiner

 Carl Ditters was the eighth (not the seventh as given by Brauneis) of eleven (not ten) children of whom five reached adulthood and only two (the composer and his youngest sister Johanna Gambs) were still alive in 1784.
-He was born on 2 November 1739 in the so-called Freihaus auf der Laimgrube and baptized not "August Carl", but Johann Carl in St. Michael's (which until 1783 was the parish church of the suburbs Laimgrube and Mariahilf).
-The child received his first name Johann from his godfather Johann Baptist Vanderlin (or Vanderlehn) who also was a silk embroiderer.
+He was born on 2 November 1739 in the so-called Freihaus auf der Laimgrube and baptized not "August Carl", but Johann Carl in St. Michael's which, until 1783, was the parish church of the suburbs Laimgrube and Mariahilf.
+The child received its first name Johann from his godfather Johann Baptist Vanderlin (or Vanderlehn) who also was a silk embroiderer.
 Johanna Vanderlin died a widow on 13 May 1754.

 Diters.
 Jo[ann]es Carolus, ex P[at]re Paulo Diters, et Anna M[a]r[i]a 2.
 [Novembris] / ejus Cons:[orte] |: kaÿ:[serlicher] Theatral Sticker in Freÿhauß :| Patr:[inus] / Jo[ann]es Baptista Vandelin, cum Johanna ejus Cons:[orte] obst.[etrix] / [Justina] Christin [baptizatus erat] a D:[omino] Franc:[isco] Josepho.
 (A-Wstm, Tom.
 11, 683)

 Johann Carl Diters's baptismal entry.
 Walther Brauneis's publication of this document is not only incomplete (already ending after the word "Freÿhauß"), but also flawed (transcribing "ejus" as "cjg").
 The information in Margaret H. Grave's article in New Grove that Diters's mother was a "née Vandelin" is obviously based on a gross misreading of this document.

 Ditters von Dittersdorf's birthplace, the Freihaus auf der Laimgrube with its upper and lower part in 1778 on Huber's map.
 The street going up on the right is today's Mariahilferstraße, the one in front of the building is today's Rahlgasse.
 Both parts of the Freihaus were torn down in 1896.
 Note that the free area towards the city is called "Getraidt Markt" (grain market).